 The Omega Speedmaster Racing Chronometer is in gear for a new generation of fans.
-We tested the current Speedmaster with a retro-inspired dial and the latest in watchmaking technology under the hood.
+We tested the current Speedmaster with a retro-inspired dial and the latest in watchmaking technology under the hood, in our latest visit to the WatchTime archive below.

 The Omega Speedmaster Racing Master Chronometer, may not have been on the moon, but it is nevertheless a thoroughly convincing watch: its sporty yet elegant design offers excitement without being polarizing; its components are of high quality without unduly raising the price; and its movement’s technology can be described as ingenious.